hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

   - old-fashioned fascinating stories that people want to talk about with each other
 - if your book falls into this category show how it will create a spontaneous platform

+- without a platform, consider building a platform before pitching or self-publishing your book
+  - read a book about how to build a platform

 ### Section 4: Author Marketing Plan

+RTR

 ### Section 5: Who Is the Book for (The Market)?